 In a powerful blender, blend all ingredients until very smooth.

-The pulp of the fruit is what gives the purée its body and flavor.
-If you strain it you’ll be using more of the thinner juice.
+Some fruit has seeds, like strawberries, raspberries, etc. If you want, you can strain the purée through a fine mesh sieve or cheesecloth before adding them to the molds.
+However, the pulp of the fruit is what gives the purée its body and flavor.
+If you strain it, you’ll be using more of the thinner juice.
 In this case, you may need to supplement it with a little added juice.

-Pour Mixture into Popsicle Molds and Freeze
+Pour into Popsicle Molds and Freeze

 Release from Molds